Developing A Positive Mind Set

 Visualization often used to improve sports performance can be another valuable tool that you can use to fight your cancer and improve your life.
-Visualizing your cancer dying might, or might not kill cancer (who knows), but it definitely can help give you a feeling of control of your life.
+Visualizing your cancer dying might, or might not kill cancer (who knows), but it definitely can help give you a feeling that you control of your life.

 We know a CANCER THRIVER who while in the radiation treatment apparatus developed a personal mantra; fry, cry and die.
 This mantra empowered him every day he went for radiation treatment.
 He also points out that his radiation protocol was completed over 15 years ago and he is still here today having seen his cancer fried, crying and then dying.
 His mantra gave him the power to do what he needed to beat his cancer every day he went for treatment.

 Don’t be surprised if you too are having major emotional responses, we all do.
-We will experience them with our first cancer diagnosis, if we have a cancer recurrence and if we find that we are faced with a new, additional cancer diagnoses.
+We will experience them with our first cancer diagnosis, if we have a cancer recurrence and if we find that we are faced with a new, additional cancer diagnosis.
 Don’t be surprised; this is a very healthy and very normal.
 The degree of the emotional response will differ from one person to another.
 We are all different, and so we all will respond differently.